 The Vice Chancellor for Student Affairs is seeking students interested in the advancement of character and integrity at UNL.
-Applications are available now and are due on March 1st.

 Work with students, the Vice Chancellor and Center for Civic Engagement.
 Influence positive character and apply today.
 Click here for the Character Council Application.

 Vision of the Character Council